Maldives on a Budget: A Local Experience on Thoddoo Island

 Villager Working a Coconut Plantation on the Island

-One of the Flying Fox Bats on the Island, the only wild mammal that lives in the islands
+One of the Flying Fox Bats on the Island.
+The only wild mammal that lives in the islands

-Paula and I exploring
+Paula and I exploring with no real plan of direction

 A lonely beach